Tim Wiltshire Lab

 Educational projects have been focused primarily on educating students, graduate and Pharm.D. students, pharmacists and members of the public about the value and benefits of pharmacogenetic testing.
 We include offering pharmacogenetic tests to students and teaching them how to interpret their own genetic information.

 A major impediment to clinical implantation of pharmacogenetic information is the availability of cost-effective clinical tests at the time of prescribing.
-A major initiative of our center has been to develop a pharmacogenetic assay that is
+A major initiative of our program has been to develop a pharmacogenetic assay that is

 - comprehensive in covering all of the genes with prescribing guidance available (currently 22 genes),